 Advanced practice in the original composition of fiction for discussion in regularly scheduled workshop meetings.

 How can screenwriters prepare for the evolving challenges of our global media world?
 What types of content, as well as form, will emerging technologies make possible?
+This class will use fairytales, films, games and new media to illustrate universal script principles while creating a rich interdisciplinary lens to explore the innovative intersection of narrative screenwriting, science and technology.

 This advanced screenwriting course will introduce students to the complexity and thought process behind creating a first season for a dramatic TV series.